Skalná: Etymology

 The original German name Wildstein (i.e. 'wild rock') is most likely derived from the location of the town on a rocky promontory, and from the abundance of game in the forests.
 The Czech name Vildštejn was created by transcription.
-After World War II, the town was renamed Skalná (from skála, i.e. 'rock').
+In 1950, the town was renamed Skalná (from skála, i.e. 'rock').

 Geography

-Skalná is located about 10 km north of Cheb and 35 km west of Karlovy Vary.
-It lies on the border with Germany.
+Skalná is located about 10 km north of Cheb and 35 km west of Karlovy Vary, on the border with Germany.
 The eastern part of the municipal territory lies in the Cheb Basin and the western part lies in the Fichtel Mountains.
 The highest point is the hill Lužský vrch at 606 m above sea level.
 The territory is rich in small fishponds and streams.

 Skalná is known for the Soos National Nature Reserve, which is nicknamed "Czech Yellowstone".
 It is an extensive peat bog and moor, where a large number of mineral springs and pure carbon dioxide spring up in the form of mofettas.
 There is an educational trail leading along the bottom of a dry lake, which had salt water.

 History

 The first written mention of Vildštejn is from 1224.
 The settlement was founded around 1200 in the sub-castle area of Vildštejn Castle.
-It was owned by various noble families, most notably by the House of Gumerauer (1439–1524), by the Wirsberg family (1531–1590s), who made history not only as robbers, but also as builders of a new church and Renaissance castle, and by the Trauttenberg family (1590s–1799).
+It was owned by various noble families, most notably by the Gumerauer family (1439–1524), by the Wirsberg family (1531–1590s), who made history not only as robbers, but also as builders of a new church and Renaissance castle, and by the Trauttenberg family (1590s–1799).

-In 1950, the name of the municipality was changed to Skalná.